rayalan/binary-adages/content/20230904-time-the-greatest-challenge.md

 * Or perhaps one needs to be able to reliably plot events on a timeline, including that 1980 October 26 1:01a record happened before or after day lights savings time ended?
 And periodically governments change the rules around time, so a locale that practices daylight savings time now might not in a year -- or five years ago.
 * Even questions like "What does it mean for event A to happen before event B?" get weird in computer systems.
 If I receive event A before event B, does that mean event A happened first?
 What if event B was sent first, but was lost, and only arrived an hour later?
 What if I'm working in a distributed system where I only know about one of the events?

 And don't get me started on trying to write tests that involve time.
 Benchmarks are predictable until they aren't.
 Tests work fine until that one moment when an operation didn't take as long as expected resulting in equality instead of an ordered sequence.
-Or someone sticks in a `if is_daylights_savings_time` check that makes it through code review, resulting in  mysteriously test failure four months later.
+Or someone sticks in a `if is_daylight_savings_time` check that makes it through code review, resulting in mysterious test failure four months later.

 # State

 And then there's the problem of state.
-Almost every system has some form of persistent state - e.g. settings, same games, profiles, collected data.
+Almost every system has some form of persistent state - e.g., settings, same games, profiles, collected data.
 And this persistent state needs to be maintained across updates.
 All too often this state goes back years (e.g. Windows maintaining MS-DOS compatibility) or cannot be abandoned (imagine if your bank account periodically reset itself to zero[^zero]).

 [^zero]: Actually, for some people, overdraft coverage plus a periodically resetting bank account could be a feature.
 But banks probably wouldn't like it.

-Even if there's no persistent state, there's often transient state such as a data pipeline where events are in transient so the new software needs to be able to handle the old format.
+Even if there's no persistent state, there's often a transient state such as a data pipeline where events are intransient, so the new software needs to be able to handle the old format.

 # Customer expectations